top of page

 Early Identification of ADHD in EHR

-This NIMH-funded project is conducted in partnership with Dr. Gordon Gao at Johns Hopkins University, Dr. Shireen Atabaki at Children's National Hospital, and Dr. Andrea Chronis-Tuscano at the University of Maryland (R21MH128585; MPIs: Lui & Gao).
+This NIMH-funded project is conducted in partnership with Dr. Gordon Gao at Johns Hopkins University and Dr. Shireen Atabaki at Children's National Hospital (R21MH128585; MPIs: Lui & Gao).
 We aim to 1) describe disparities in the frequency of ADHD screening, diagnosis, and healthcare utilization for children with ADHD, 2) develop an algorithm to predict ADHD phenotypes earlier than the typical age of diagnosis using electronic health record data, and 3) collaborate with stakeholders to develop an implementation roadmap to deploy the phenotyping algorithm in primary care.

 This project is funded by the American Psychological Foundation (PI: Lui).
 Disruptive behaviors are common, impairing, and costly for youths, families, and society.

 A subgroup of youths with disruptive behaviors has comorbid callous-unemotional (CU) traits, characterized by low empathy, remorse/guilt, and prosociality.
-This project aims to develop a novel intervention tailored to youths with disruptive behaviors and CU traits, utilizing a stakeholder participatory approach.
-We will pilot the intervention to examine preliminary feasibility and effectiveness.
+This project aims to integrate user-centred designs and implementation science to develop a tailored intervention for youths with disruptive behaviors and CU traits.
+We will gather perspectives from research, practice, and caregiver experts to inform the design of the intervention.
+Click here to learn more about our approach and anticipated impacts in a case study featured by the Translational Science Benefits Model team and the Implementation Research Institute.

 Mental Health Care Patterns in Los Angeles County

-In collaboration with Dr. Anna Lau at UCLA, Dr. Lauren Brookman-Frazee at UCSD, and colleagues at the Los Angeles County Department of Mental Health, we are examining patterns of inpatient and outpatient mental health care utilization and disparities in care among youths.
+In collaboration with Dr. Anna Lau at UCLA, Dr. Lauren Brookman-Frazee at UCSD, and colleagues at the Los Angeles County Department of Mental Health, we are examining patterns and disparities in mental health care utilization among youths.
 We are also interested in identifying youth-, service-, and neighborhood-level predictors of utilization patterns and youth outcomes.

 Affiliations